lsteuernagel/scHarmonization/README.md

 - The parameters for the pipeline are stored in json format as well (see below).

-- The main scripts are [R/execute_scHarmonization_basic.R] and [R/execute_scHarmonization_advanced.R ] to prepare the integration objects etc. and run the hyperparameter serach with scVI.
+- The main scripts are [R/execute_scHarmonization_basic.R](R/execute_scHarmonization_basic.R) and [R/execute_scHarmonization_advanced.R](R/execute_scHarmonization_advanced.R) to prepare the integration objects etc. and run the hyperparameter serach with scVI.
 See the script for detils on the slurm pipeline and which scripts are used for each of the steps outlined above.

-# Details & Parameters
+# Details: Basic harmonization:

 ## Prepare object

-The [R/run_scripts/prepare_harmonization.R] takes the input seurat object and calculates highly variable genes etc. Then it saves the data as an h5 anndata object.
+The [R/run_scripts/prepare_harmonization.R](R/run_scripts/prepare_harmonization.R) takes the input seurat object and calculates highly variable genes etc. Then it saves the data as an h5 anndata object.
 Important parameters include:

 - **feature_set_size** : A vector of different sizes for HVGs